martel-innovate/MasterMind/docs/admin/catalog.md

 Custom Catalogs can be imported directly from the UI, specifying the git repository that contains the Catalog and the branch to checkout.
 Single recipes can also be imported by simply uploading the corresponding mastermind.yml and docker-compose.yml files.
-At the moment it's no possible to import a single recipe that uses external configuration or secret files, those can only be imported as part of an external repository.
+At the moment it's not possible to import a single recipe that uses external configuration or secret files, those can only be imported as part of an external repository.